 Speed dribbling is the dribbling skill youth coaches under-train.
 A winger who can carry the ball at full pace into open space wins games even if her tight-control work is average.
 The drills below build the big touch with the laces and the explosive acceleration after each one.
 In a longitudinal study of talented Dutch youth players (Huijgen et al. 2010, Journal of Sports Sciences)(opens in new tab), dribbling continued to improve significantly even after age 16, while sprint speed plateaued, supporting the case for prolonged technical work into the late teens.

 Two cone lines forming a 5-yard-wide channel, 25 yards long.
 Players dribble end to end at full pace with big touches using the laces, then explosive acceleration on the touch out of each plant foot.
 Time each rep with a stopwatch.
-Reps: 6 lengths with 30 seconds rest.
-Cue: "laces on the ball, push and sprint."
-Common error: the touch is too small and the player has to take extra strides.
-Fix: drop a cone at 8 yards and require one touch (not two) to reach it from the start.

 Open Field Carry

 Two cones 30 yards apart.
 Player carries the ball at three-quarter pace from cone to cone, focusing on the weight of the touch (one stride per touch is the target).
 Reverse direction on the return.
-Reps: 5 lengths each side.
-Cue: "one stride, one touch."
-Common error: the ball runs ahead of the player, who has to slow to recover.
-Fix: mark a 1-yard control zone at the second cone; the ball must finish inside that zone or the rep does not count.

 Sprint and Push

 Player starts behind a cone with the ball at the feet.
-On the whistle, player pushes the ball 5 yards forward, sprints to catch it, takes a controlled touch, then pushes again for another 5 yards.
+On the whistle, push the ball 5 yards forward, sprint to catch it, take a controlled touch, then push again for another 5 yards.
 Repeat for 25 yards total.
-Builds the explosive accelerate-and-control rhythm the modern transition game demands.
-Reps: 6 sprints with 45 seconds rest.
-Cue: "push hard, sprint hard, control soft."
-Common error: the controlling touch is too aggressive and the ball escapes forward.
-Fix: inside-of-the-foot touch on the control, laces on the push.

 Advanced Dribbling Moves

 Advanced dribbling moves take the close-control base and add deception.
 Each move is built to take a defender off balance for the half-second the attacker needs to push past.
 These belong in the rotation only after close control and 1v1 drills run cleanly, typically from U13 and high school up; younger players can learn the foot pattern without the full deception layer.
+The practical middle in the long-running coaching debate is to teach the foot pattern at U10 with no defender and no expectation of game use, then add the deception layer (passive defender, then live) once the player completes the pressure square cleanly at three-quarter pace.

 Scissor

 Player approaches a passive defender (or cone) with the ball.
 The foot circles in front of the ball without touching it (a single scissor), then the opposite foot pushes the ball in the new direction.
-The body lean and arm swing on the scissor sell the fake.
-Reps: 10 each foot, then 10 attempts against a passive defender.
-Cue: "sell the lean, then explode opposite."
-Common error: the scissor foot taps the ball and gives away the move.
-Fix: exaggerate the foot circle wide of the ball; the toe should pass the front of the ball, never the top.
+The body lean and arm swing sell the fake.

 Step-Over and Push

 Same setup as the scissor.
 The foot steps over the ball from inside to outside, then the same foot pushes the ball with the outside in the opposite direction of the body lean.
 The most common modern dribbling move at the professional level.
-Reps: 10 each foot, then 10 against a passive defender.
-Cue: "step over, plant, push outside."
-Common error: the push touch goes straight ahead instead of cutting across the body.
-Fix: place a cone two yards wide of the push; the ball must reach the cone on the first touch after the step-over.

 Cruyff Turn

 Player dribbles toward a cone, plants the standing foot beside the ball, then drags the ball back behind the standing leg with the inside of the trailing foot.
 Used most often to escape pressure in the final third.
 Best for U13 and high school up; younger players run the motion without a defender first.
-Reps: 8 each foot, then 8 against a passive defender approaching from the front.
-Cue: "open the body, drag inside the planted leg."
-Common error: the drag touch hits the standing leg.
-Fix: widen the stance on the plant foot and exaggerate the inside angle on the drag.

 How to Use These Drills in Practice (and at Home)